ctdk/goiardi/docs/features/search.rst

 Also note that as this is a pretty feature the details are subject to change.
 In particular, the indexes on the search_items table are likely not to be optimal; you should experiment with tweaking those as you see fit, and if you find something (or the removal of something) that works especially well, please let me know.

-This is very new, and while it's been tested pretty thoroughly and has been running reliably in production for a while it may still have some problems.
+This has been around for a while now and it's been tested pretty thoroughly and  been running reliably in production it may still have some problems.
 If so, `filing issues <https://github.com/ctdk/goiardi/issues>`_ is appreciated.

 Search index trimming
 ---------------------